|Year : 2016 | Volume

 7 Department of Nephrology, Salmaniya Medical Complex, Manama, Bahrain

-8 Department of Nephrology, King Khalid University Hospital, Riyadh, Saudi Arabia
+8 Nephrology Division, Department of Medicine, King Khalid University Hospital, King Saud University, Riyadh, Saudi Arabia

 9 Arbor Research Collaborative for Health, Ann Arbor, MI, USA

 10 Arbor Research Collaborative for Health, Ann Arbor, MI; Vanderbilt University, Nashville, TN, USA

 | Abstract|| |